stevenhertogs/GGP_Research_/README.md

 ![xd.png](https://user-images.githubusercontent.com/36840551/104440916-402a4e80-5593-11eb-8593-2a7bf8fd80c6.png)

 ## Algorithm ##
-* The algorithm is largely the same as A*, only finding points
+* The algorithm is largely the same as A*.
+The main difference is in finding points to add to the open list
 * When getting the node with the lowest estimated cost from the open list, we do a scan along its direction to find and add jumpPoints.
 * Our NodeStructs have a direction to know in what direction to scan.
 We can have multiple same nodes on the openlist, but with different directions
 * They also have a parent node (node where they jumped from) in order to backtrack our path